Gift Icon

 Plymouth paid Warner Bros. – Seven Arts $50,000 in royalties to use the Roadrunner name and likeness from The Wile E. Coyote and Roadrunner cartoons.
 Plymouth also paid an additional $10,000 to produce a horn that made the iconic “beep, beep” of the Roadrunner.
 The model was based on the Chrysler B platform, much like the Satellite and Belvedere models.

-The next couple of years brought very little in terms of body changes to the Roadrunner, but Plymouth did make some changes to the look of the car – adding additional decals and changing the front and back ends.
-In 1969, Roadrunner was named Motor Trend Car of the Year.
+The next couple of years brought very little in terms of body changes to the Roadrunner, but Plymouth did make some changes to the car's look – adding additional decals and changing the front and back ends.
+In 1969, the Roadrunner was named Motor Trend Car of the Year.
 After this, the first generation of the Roadrunner began offering new high-impact colors in the 1970s model – In-Violet, Moulin Rouge, and Vitamin C were some available.
 The convertible options were also made available beginning in the 1969 and 1970 model years.

 Specs for the first generation Roadrunner: